yanfaingold/All_Projects/README.md

 - youtube demo = https://youtu.be/bJxNQEKkXhU

-- its a basic site that have register user option ,all registered users saved in the MySql database on registration, it uses Mysql username:root password:6780044 and a scheme called test(can be changed in the DatabaseConfig class)
+- summery = its a basic site that have register user option ,all registered users saved in the MySql database on registration, it uses Mysql username:root password:6780044 and a scheme called test(can be changed in the DatabaseConfig class)

 - usage of Tomcat, Maven, Spring, Hibernate, Velocity, MySql, Ajax.